gregnavis/active_record_doctor/README.md

 The output of the command looks like this:

 ```
-companies.user_id references a column of different type - foreign keys should be of the same type as the referenced column
+companies.user_id references a column of a different type - foreign keys should be of the same type as the referenced column
 ```

 Supported configuration options: